dbalaouras/Beats-Pi/README.md

 # Beats-Pi
 Elastic Beats.
 You know, for Pi.

+### Updates 27 May 2020
+By request, v7.6.2 .deb files are posted in an Old-DEBs folder.
+In the event the repo doesn't keep the older versions available I'll post them here.

 ### Updates 19 May 2020
 v7.7.0 of the Auditbeat, Heartbeat, Metricbeat, and Filebeat are now posted.
 Enjoy!